 Contemporary ballet is undoubtedly a recognizable genre for most dancers.
 It is identifiable.
 It appears to be flourishing.
 It has a bit of an “it” factor.
 It piques students’ interest.
 But what is contemporary ballet?

-The conference sought to cultivate a discourse of “contemporary” ballet in relation to traditional ballet vocabularies, narratives, and iconography.
 The 2015 issue of Conversations across the Field of Dance Studies: Network of Pointes began to articulate features of this genre, and this conference offers those interested in contemporary ballet’s historiography a forum for discussion.
+The 2016 conference sought to cultivate a discourse of “contemporary” ballet in relation to traditional ballet vocabularies, narratives, and iconography.